sfarrens/sfof/README.md

 When the percolation has finished for all of the bins proto-clusters with common members are merged to form the final detections.

-### Singal-to-Noise
+### Cluster properties

+**Centre**

+The cluster centre (RA, Dec, z) is calculated as the median of the galaxy members.
+The errors all calculated as the standard error on the median (*i.e.* sigma/n^0.5).

+**Richness**

+The cluster richness is calculated a the number of member galaxies.

+**Singal-to-Noise**

-The singal-to-noise ratio is calculated as follows:
+The cluster singal-to-noise ratio is calculated as follows:

 > S/N = (N<sub>gal</sub> - A * Bg) / (A * Bg)<sup>0.5</sup>

-where A is the cluster area and Bg is the background level at the cluster redshift.
-Unless an N(z) is provided the code simply takes the number of objects at the cluster redshift divided by the catalogue area as Bg.
+where *A* is the cluster area and *Bg* is the background level at the cluster redshift.
+Unless an *N(z)* is provided the code simply takes the number of objects at the cluster redshift divided by the catalogue area as *Bg*.

+**Radius**

+The cluster radius is calculated as the distance from the cluster center to the position of the farthest member in the units specified.

+**Area**

+The cluster area is calculated as:

+> pi x radius ^ 2

+in the units specified.